wt10p/AI4EO_Land_Cover_Classification/README.md

 # AI4EO Multi-Task Project

+## Problem Description

+Earth observation (EO) using satellite imagery has become a crucial tool for monitoring and understanding various environmental processes.
+However, the vast amount of data produced by satellite missions such as Sentinel-2 presents significant challenges in terms of data processing, analysis, and interpretation.
+This project aims to leverage Artificial Intelligence (AI) techniques to automate three key tasks in EO:

+1. Land Cover Classification: Identifying different land cover types (water, forest, agricultural land, urban areas) using multi-spectral satellite imagery.
+This task helps in monitoring land use changes, detecting deforestation, and understanding urban expansion.

+2. Vegetation Index Prediction: Accurately predicting vegetation indices (NDVI, EVI) using regression models.
+These indices are essential for assessing vegetation health, monitoring crop conditions, and detecting environmental stress.

+3. Image Alignment and Change Detection: Aligning multi-temporal images and detecting changes over time using feature matching and change detection techniques.
+This is useful for monitoring natural disasters, assessing water body changes, and detecting land degradation.

 ## Project Overview
 This project aims to demonstrate the application of AI in Earth Observation (AI4EO) using Sentinel-2 multi-spectral imagery.
 The project covers three main tasks: